 Night Coming Tenderly, Black is the work of photographer Dawoud Bey1.
 It consists of large-scale portraits that dive into the literary history as it tries to re-create the practice of the slaves escaping on the Underground Railroad.
 When Bey visited the outskirts of Cleveland in 2017, he realized that the landscape did not primarily change since thousands of slaves escaped through it more than two centuries ago, seeking freedom.

 The artist did not intend to trace the steps passing slaves in a literal meaning.
-Still, instead, he wanted to reimagine and evoke the sensory and spatial experience of movement through the landscape of fugitive slaves as well as recreate a hugely significant time in the history of America.
+Instead, he wanted to reimagine and evoke the sensory and spatial experience of movement through the landscape of fugitive slaves as well as recreate a hugely significant time in the history of America.

 This series was a sequel to The Birmingham Project2, a project from 2013 in which the artist focused on the 1968 bombing of a church in Birmingham, which killed four young African-American girls during the incident’s 50th anniversary.